Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to compensating for missed opportunities or delays.
-The phrase uses "lost time" metaphorically to signify opportunities that were wasted, and the idea of making up for it is figurative.
+The idiom uses "lost time" metaphorically to signify opportunities that were wasted, and the idea of making up for it is figurative.

 Origin: